JoeGit42/simple-calendar/README.md

 ### Configuration
 Most important configuration is to define the month to show and the state (if you want to see marked holidays) Parameters have to be divided by ','
+Example shows the configuration for the upcoming month, and the state Hessen

 ![](parameter.jpg)